Cargill Foundation

 Governance and Leadership

-The Cargill Foundation operates independently from Cargill, Incorporated with its own governance, mission, programs, and Board of Directors.
+The Cargill Foundation operates independently from Cargill, Incorporated with its own governance, mission, programmes, and Board of Directors.
 While the foundation receives financial support from Cargill, it maintains separate legal status as a Minnesota nonprofit corporation.

 Specific names and titles of board members and staff leadership are listed on the foundation's website, though this information was not accessible during research.